den-materials/angular-ui-practice/README.md

 It's worth noting that just like visual design, animation is an art.
 If you really like using animation, take some time to research the basic principles of animation for interfaces.
 You (and your users) will be glad you did.

-> **Important note:** Not all transitions or animations work on css-generated pseudo-elements. :before and :after work in some browsers, but not all.
+> **Important note:** Not all transitions or animations work on css-generated pseudo-elements.
+For example, `:before` and `:after` work in some browsers, but not all.
 Test or check with a reliable source to make sure something works in your target browsers instead of assuming it will.

 <!-- 11:35 10 minutes -->